aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 services.
 In the projects where you enable your custom cloud, you can create new services in the custom cloud or migrate your existing services to the custom cloud if your service and networking configuration allows it.
-For more information on migrating your existing services to the custom cloud, contact the [sales team](mailto:sales@aiven.io).
+For more information on migrating your existing services to the custom cloud, contact your account team.

 Your cloud can be available in: